aws-cloudformation/cloudformation-resource-schema/README.md

 ### Resource Shape

 The _shape_ of your resource defines the properties for that resource and how they should be applied.
-This includes the type of each property, validation patterns or enums, and additional descriptive metadata such a documentation and example usage.
+This includes the type of each property, validation patterns or enums, and additional descriptive metadata such as documentation and example usage.
 Refer to the `#/definitions/properties` section of the _meta-schema_ for the full set of supported properties you can use to describe your resource _shape_.

 ### Resource Semantics